- #1 - Discussions with family and friends.

 “And how much are you going to pay for that?”

-With all due respect, what made them seasoned real estate pros? (unless they actually are!)
+With all due respect, what made them seasoned real estate professionals? (unless they actually are!)

-One cannot take general (national) trends and project them onto one local area!
+One thing’s for sure: one cannot take general (national) trends reported in the popular media and project them onto one local area!

 And let’s be honest here: will the parents ever believe a house to be ‘good enough’ for their babies?